SaswatB/crylic/docs/reference/configuration-file.md

 _Default: false_

-Allows test files (files with `.test.` in the name) to be considered as component files.
+Allows test files (files with `.test.` in the name) to be considered component files.

 </details>